-- Note: For the three-month period ended March 31, 2023, certain employees resigned during the vesting period, thus, the granted employee restricted shares of 8,000 shares shall be returned because they did not meet the vesting conditions specified in the issuance terms.
-A total of 8,000 invalid shares had been redeemed and retired for the capital reduction as approved by the Board of Directors on April 24, 2023.
-The effective date for the capital reduction was set on April 24, 2023.
-The registration for the capital reduction has not yet been completed as of May 12, 2023. - C. The weighted-average stock price of stock options at exercise dates for the three-month periods ended March 31, 2023 and 2022 were \$42.54 and \$35.91 (in dollars), respectively. - D. The expiry date and exercise price of stock options outstanding at balance sheet date are as follows:
+For the three-month period ended March 31, 2025, certain employees resigned during the vesting period, thus, the granted employee restricted shares of 80 thousand shares shall be returned because they did not meet the vesting conditions specified in the issuance terms.
+A total of invalid shares had been redeemed and retired for the capital reduction as approved by the Board of Directors on May 5, 2025.
+The effective date for the capital reduction was set on May 5, 2025 and the registration for the capital reduction has not yet been completed.